 Intervention orders can be made ex parte (i.e. without the respondent being present).
 In urgent cases, an interim intervention order can be made ex parte if the court is satisfied that it is necessary to ensure the safety of the affected family member or to preserve their property.
 A final intervention order can be made ex parte if the respondent cannot be located or chooses not to attend.

+An intervention order on its own does not necessarily preclude contact with any children.
 If a court makes an intervention order, it has the power to revive, vary, discharge or suspend orders made about any relevant children under the FLA.
 The court can amend FLA orders to make them consistent with the intervention order.
 Also, even if there are no FLA orders in relation to a child, the court can include conditions in the intervention order about contact with that child.

 Note that if an application for an intervention order has been filed with the Magistrates’ Court, the same applicant cannot apply for an injunction in a family law court (Family Court or Federal Circuit Court) for the same violent or abusive circumstances, unless the earlier proceedings have lapsed or been discontinued.